emunozdc/pyranges_plot/README.md

 This way we see the "+" strand genes in one color and the "-" in another color.
-Additionally these colors can be customized through the ``colormap`` parameter to see it more clearly.
+Additionally, these colors can be customized through the ``colormap`` parameter.
 For this case we can specify it as a dictionary in the following way: